adngdb/processeer/README.md

 like using the power of JavaScript.
 It then takes care of nicely displaying that data for you, in tables or charts for example.

+## Important notes

+This is an **alpha version**.
+It has some features, the ones I deemed the most important, but lacks many more that would make it a truly good tool (the main missing feature is forking, the second main missing feature is an actual permission system).
+It is **probably not secured**, as I haven't done much to verify that it is.
+The custom JavaScript is executed using the [jailed library](https://github.com/asvd/jailed), which supposedly is secured, but there might be a lot of other ways to attack the website.
+Please please do not use it for sensitive things.

 ## Core Concepts

 ### Blocks